 What will help?

 - CE SCP has agreed a Strategy with practice guidance that includes tools for practitioners to use.
-This will be launched in January 2020.

 - It is expected that all agencies support a referral to CSC with a screening tool (MS Word, 132KB) and all children where there is identified risk will have a completed assessment tool (MS Word, 394KB) to ensure you understand the risk and the impact of constrained choice